 The employment law attorneys in New Jersey at Console Mattiacci Law, LLC represent clients in wrongful discharge cases.
 Many of these claims are brought under the New Jersey Law Against Discrimination (LAD), the New Jersey Conscientious Employee Protection Act (CEPA), and the New Jersey Family Leave Act (FLA).

-These cases involving a showing that the employer's unlawful motive was a determinative factor or the sole motivating factor in the adverse employment decision.
+These cases involve showing that the employer's unlawful motive was a determinative factor or the sole motivating factor in the adverse employment decision.

 Contact us to discuss any common-law wrongful discharge claims in New Jersey.
 With offices in Moorestown, NJ, our employment lawyers represent clients throughout the state.
 Call 215-545-7676 for a free consultation.